mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 });
 ```

 You can also add these validations to integration tests.
-When creating your
+While you are creating
-component and adding the integration tests, it would be a good idea to add a
+integration tests for components, you could easily add a few extra tests that
-test for accessibility checks.
-If you have well tested components, it could be
+check for accessibility issues.
+If you already have well-tested components, it
-interesting to adopt the accessibility checks as part of the development process
+could be interesting to adopt the accessibility checks as part of the
-of said components, making sure that both new components or changes to existing
+development process, making sure that both new components and improvements to
-component don't introduce any violations of accessibility rules.
+existing components don't introduce any violations of accessibility rules

 ```js
 import { render } from '@ember/test-helpers';